-One of the most marvellous things about writing is that we are surrounded by teachers – literally all the books you read can teach you something (good or bad) about the art of writing.
-When you read the masters (those writers who have clearly figured out something very special in their genre), you can learn even more.
+One of the wonderful things about writing is that we are surrounded by teachers.
+The books you read can teach you something (good or bad) about the art of writing.

 Here are some of our favourite lessons from some of our favourite master writers: